< Terug naar resultaten

 • 3

-After breakfast we drive to Letaba Ranch Reserve, our base for the next two days.
-We will have some to time to relax and enjoy the views from camp before heading out for an afternoon game drive.Mtomeni Safari Camp or similar
+After breakfast, we drive to a private game reserve in the Greater Kruger area, our base for the next two days.
+We have time to relax and enjoy the views from camp before heading out for an afternoon game drive in search of the resident buffalo, zebra, elephant and the elusive leopard.
+Accommodation: Makuwa Safari Lodge (or similar)

 • 4